Food for Feeling Great – Fresh Vegetables

 Being a legume (which means they extract nitrogen from the atmosphere to make protein), they are rich in protein for a veggie at 6%.
 And being an immature seed, they are relatively rich in most nutrients.
 Fibre is 5.6% and sugar is 4% which is why they are subtly sweet.

 Outstanding minerals and vitamins are iron (1.8 mg), zinc, copper, folate, B-vitamins and vitamin C (32 mg).
-Peas are a very nutritious veggie, as always better eaten raw.
+Peas are a very nutritious veggie, even better if eaten raw.

 Also a legume, green beans – or French beans or string beans – are somewhat like a scaled down version of green peas, reflecting their much lower content of seeds.
 The amounts of most nutrients are considerably lower than in peas, except for higher calcium (42 mg).
 The calories supplied are one-third that of peas.